NVME-git/NYC-TLC-Data-Engineering/README.md

 and the drop-off location.
 In 2017, the TLC also started to receive information on shared rides, like those offered in services like Lyft Line and Uber Pool.
 A trip is only considered shared if it was reserved specially with one of these services.
 See note below for more information on shared rides.
-After the high volume license type was created in Feb 2019, a high-volume license number was added.
+After the high volume license type was created in February 2019, a high-volume license number was added.
 These are called FHVHV trips.
 This is an overall identifier for app companies who may have multiple base licenses.
 The [FHV data dictionary](https://data.cityofnewyork.us/api/views/am94-epxh/files/0341cc01-520a-49eb-bc3c-94f6c35c6355?download=true&filename=data_dictionary_trip_records_fhv.pdf) and [FHVHV data dictionary](https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_hvfhs.pdf)